free prenuptial agreement template

 1. Are prenups legal in Alaska?

 Yes.
 Alaska courts have enforced prenups since Brooks v.
-Brooks, 733 P.2d 1044 (Alaska 1987).
-However, Alaska has not adopted the Uniform Premarital Agreement Act (UPAA) or UPMAA — it is one of roughly 22 holdout states.
-Prenups are governed entirely by common law, primarily Brooks, Compton v.
-Compton (1995), Andrew B. v.
-Abbie B. (2021), and Kilkenny v.
-Kilkenny (2025).
+Brooks (1987).
+But Alaska has not adopted the UPAA or UPMAA — it's one of roughly 22 holdout states.
+Prenups are governed entirely by case law: Brooks, Compton (1995), Andrew B. (2021), and Kilkenny (2025).

-2. What makes a prenup enforceable in Alaska?
+2. What makes a prenuptial agreement enforceable in Alaska?

 3. How long before the wedding should an Alaska prenup be signed?

-No statutory minimum, but Alaska courts have flagged short timelines as coercive: 5 days in Brooks (1987), 10 days in Kilkenny (2025), and the night before the wedding in Andrew B. (2021) — which the Alaska Supreme Court reversed in part.
-Sign at least 90 days before the wedding; 4-6 months is safer.
+No statutory minimum, but Alaska courts have flagged short timelines as coercive: 5 days in Brooks, 10 days in Kilkenny, and the night before the wedding in Andrew B. (reversed in part).
+Sign at least 90 days before the wedding; 4–6 months is safer.
 Best practice: sign before proposing.

 4. Can a prenup waive alimony in Alaska?